Maximalism: Music

 In music, Richard Taruskin uses the term "maximalism" to describe the modernism of the period from 1890 to 1914, especially in German-speaking regions, defining it as "a radical intensification of means toward accepted or traditional ends".
 This view has been challenged, however, on the grounds that Taruskin uses the term merely as an "empty signifier" that is filled with "a range of musical features—big orchestration, motivic and harmonic complexity, and so on—that he takes to be typical of modernism".
 Taruskin, in any case, did not originate this sense of the term, which had been used by the mid-1960s with reference to Russian composers of the same period, of whom Sergei Prokofiev was "the last".
 Contemporary maximalist music is defined by composer David A. Jaffe as that which "embraces heterogeneity and allows for complex systems of juxtapositions and collisions, in which all outside influences are viewed as potential raw material".
-Examples include the music of Edgard Varèse, Charles Ives, and Frank Zappa.
+Examples include the music of Edgard Varèse, Charles Ives, Frank Zappa, and Captain Beefheart.
 In a different sense, Milton Babbitt has been described as a "professed maximalist", his goal being, "to make music as much as it can be rather than as little as one can get away with".
 Richard Toop, on the other hand, considers that musical maximalism "is to be understood at least partly as 'antiminimalism'".
-Kanye West's My Beautiful Dark Twisted Fantasy (2010) has also been described as a maximalist work.
+Phil Spector's highly influential "Wall of Sound" recording technique, present in recordings such as the Ronettes' "Be My Baby" and the Beach Boys' Pet Sounds (1966) (the former, produced by Spector) has been described as maximalist.
+English rock band Oasis' albums (What's the Story) Morning Glory?
+(1995) and Be Here Now (1997), along with rapper Kanye West's My Beautiful Dark Twisted Fantasy (2010) have also been described as maximalist works.
 Charlemagne Palestine describes his drone-based music as maximalist.